 Whether your company has used NetSuite for years, or you cringe at the thought of switching your ERP to support SuiteCommerce Advanced, you should reach out to a NetSuite Partner to learn more about budget-friendly NetSuite implementation.
 Switching over ERP solutions sounds daunting at first, but after a little research, you might find that it would greatly benefit your company.

 Shopify Plus requires additional integration with a 3rd party ERP platform to effectively manage backend options.
-This means that your company will need to pay for integration between the two platforms.
+This means that your company will need to pay for a Shopify connector (integration between the platforms).
 In addition to increasing costs, potential snags can occur in the integration.

 - Pro: Can be integrated into a variety of ERP systems, (but none of these integrations are seamless).